**THE SUNDAY TIMES BESTSELLER**

 Uncovering the mystery of her mother's disappearance as a child: Laura Cumming, prize-winning author and art critic, takes a closer look at her family story.

-In the autumn of 1929, a small child was kidnapped from a Lincolnshire beach.
-Five agonising days went by before she was found in a nearby village.
-The child remembered nothing of these events and nobody ever spoke of them at home.
-It was another fifty years before she even learned of the kidnap.
+Autumn 1929 - a young girl is kidnapped from a beach.
+Five agonising days go by before she is discovered safe and well in a nearby village.
+The child remembers nothing of these events and at home, nobody ever speaks of them again.

 'A moving, many-sided human story of great depth and tenderness, and a revelation of how art enriches life' Sunday Times

 Shortlisted for the Baillie Gifford Prize for Non-Fiction

 Shortlisted for the Rathbones Folio Prize

 *Memoir of the Year* How we see -- and who see and what secrets they choose to share -- is at the heart of this exquisitely composed memoir...
 A peerless detective story that keeps you guessing to the end